kikugo/menu-vision/README.md

 streamlit run app.py
 ```

-Navigate to `http://localhost:8501` in your browser and start transforming menus!
+Navigate to `http://localhost:8501` in your browser.

 ## How It Works

 1. **Upload/Input**: Choose to upload a menu image or paste menu text
-2. **Extract**: Gemini AI reads, structures, and generates tags for the menu items
+2. **Extract**: Gemini reads the menu, structures each item, and generates tags for it
-3. **Generate**: Imagen 4 Fast creates professional food photos for each dish concurrently
+3. **Generate**: Imagen 4 Fast generates a photo for each dish, concurrently
-4. **Display**: View your visual menu in a beautiful responsive grid
+4. **Display**: the menu renders as a responsive grid of dishes and photos
-5. **Search**: Use the search bar to filter dishes instantly by name, description, ingredients, or tags
+5. **Search**: the search bar filters dishes by name, description, ingredients, or tags

 ### Menu Item Structure
 Each extracted item includes: